-Cinemadata’s topic is access to cinemas by urban and rural populations in the early 20th century.
-The information is obtained from trade journals, directories, images, and first-person testimony.
-The project will test linked open data tools for exposing the data for public use.
+cinemadata’s topic is access to cinemas by urban and rural populations in the early 20th century.
+The original data was gathered during the early 1990's from trade journals, directories, images, and first-person testimony.
+This project will test linked open data tools for exposing cinemadata for public use.

 note: cinemadata.org is newly focus solely on publishing RDF.
 The HTML pages which were produced in 2011 from the 1990s ProCite files are once again available and will continue to be available.

 Portions of the project as first envisioned were completed (e.g. a sample of oral history workbooks were scanned, transcribed, and TEI documents were published; numerous theater building postcards from Northeast Historic Film's Q. David Bowers Postcard Collection were also scanned and published; "serendipitous finds", like references to specific theaters in The Moving Picture World were documented).
 That iteration of this project has been archived as Cinema Data - a Linked Open Data initiative — version 1.